County Hall, no longer used for governing London, now houses major many tourist attractions.

 In 1908 a 29 year old architect, Ralph Knott, unexpectedly won a competition to design a fitting home for the London County Council.
 The building, which was designed in the Edwardian baroque style and faced in Portland stone, was opened in 1922 by King George V.

-The building is no longer used by London’s Governing body and now houses several tourist attractions, hotels and restaurants including;
+The building is no longer used by London’s Governing body and is now a leisure complex housing several tourist attractions, hotels and restaurants including;

 London Sea Life Aquarium.